Ideas are your oxygen

 “And then this happens, and you click this and a bird appears on your screen… an otter taps at your window.
 Yes, a real otter… on your window at home.
 We’ll breed them for it.”
 Yes, you’ve lost them - the audience, not the otters - by now if you started here.
 Keep apart the idea, how you’ll make the idea, and how people will interact with the idea.

 Instead of labeling your idea “Idea 1” or “Direction 1”, give it a creative title.
 This suggestion might meet with resistance but guess what happens if you don’t label your idea?
 Your client does.
 And then the brilliant idea becomes known as the “gorilla idea” Earth Hour - that’s a good name.

 3. Use a logline

 In 25 words or less, how would you explain the non-executional bits of your idea?
 Hollywood uses loglines.
 Earth Hour - “We’re going to get the world to turn off their lights for an hour.”
 The best way to get good at this is to pick things you’re familiar with and explain them in a sentence.
-Try movies or apps, try to explain a singer, a company you love.
+Try movies or apps, try to explain a singer, or a company you love.